Noumannomi123/GYM-management-System/README.md

 4. **Set Up XAMPP Control Panel:**
    - Install and set up XAMPP on your system.
    - Start the XAMPP control panel.
 Turn on Apache Service first, then MySql.
+Note that while turning the Control panel, turn off the features in reverse order (No idea why but this doesn't mess up the Xampp Control panel).
+Also, let it run in the background.
    - Create and account with all priveleges and remember the username and password of the account (You will need this in the future).

 5. **Import the Database:**